 The SCA continues to work with sportscotland, the Scottish Government and other governing bodies of sport to ensure that sport and physical activity is delivered safely in line with the guidelines.
 We must all keep doing as much as we can to help suppress the spread of the virus.
 We encourage everyone to download and use the Protect Scotland app.

-Meanwhile, within your “health board region” Phase 3 of the Government’s Recovery Plan means that we CAN still do some things as a club – but there are important changes which all members need to understand if we are to be able to continue to paddle.
-The key changes are:
+The Government’s Recovery Plan means that we CAN still do some things – but there are very important responsibilities which all members need to understand if we are to be able to continue to paddle.
+These are:

 a. planned, momentary and incidental reduction of the 2m physical

 distancing during specific British Canoeing training and assessment